When Less Is More: Systematic Analysis of Cascade-Based Community Detection: Introduction

-The contributions of this paper are the following: \begin{itemize}[noitemsep,nolistsep] \item We conduct a thorough theoretical and empirical analysis of the new problem of inferring community structure based on cascade data, as stated formally in Section~\ref{sec:problem}. \item We propose and analyze several algorithms and compare them to the state-of-the-art.
-In particular, we consider two types of approaches: based on likelihood maximization under specific model assumptions and based on the clustering of a surrogate network (Section~\ref{sec:algorithms}). \item We conduct extensive experiments on a variety of real-world networks (see Sections~\ref{sec:setup} and~\ref{sec:experiments}).
-We conclude that the most stable performance is obtained by our proposed heuristics that are agnostic to a particular graph structure and epidemic model.
-These heuristics outperform more advanced approaches and work equally well on different networks, for epidemics of different types. \item Our work significantly extends previous research on the subject: we analyze a comprehensive list of algorithms, we compare them empirically on several large real-world datasets with different cascade types, and we thoroughly discuss important methodological aspects of the problem at hand, such as dealing with unobserved nodes, that have been overlooked in the literature (Sections~\ref{sec:cascades}--\ref{sec:average}). \end{itemize}
+The main contribution of this article is a thorough theoretical and empirical analysis of a developing area of inferring community structure based on cascade data, as stated formally in Section~\ref{sec:problem}.
+Specifically: \begin{itemize} \item We propose and analyze several new algorithms and compare them to the state-of-the-art.
+In particular, we consider two types of approaches: based on likelihood maximization under specific model assumptions and based on the clustering of a surrogate network (Section~\ref{sec:algorithms}). \item We propose new evaluation benchmarks (real and synthetic graphs with natural and synthetic cascades) and discuss important methodological questions on properly evaluating and comparing algorithms (Section~\ref{sec:setup}). \item Via extensive experiments on a variety of networks,\footnote{The source code is available at \url{https://github.com/ostroumova-la/cascade_communities}.} we conclude that the most stable performance is obtained by our proposed heuristics that are agnostic to a particular graph structure and epidemic model.
+These heuristics outperform more advanced approaches and work equally well on different networks and epidemics of different types (Section~\ref{sec:experiments}). \end{itemize}

+Thus, our work significantly extends previous research on the subject: We analyze a comprehensive list of algorithms, we compare them empirically on several datasets with different cascade types, and we thoroughly discuss critical methodological aspects of the problem at hand, such as dealing with unobserved nodes, that have been overlooked in the literature.